SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 # How to package and publish the component library to npm
 Source: https://blog.logrocket.com/build-your-own-component-library-svelte/

-## Step 1: Push your updates to GitHub
-Make sure to save your code by `add`ing, `commit`ing, and `push`ing to GitHub before you continue.

-## Step 2: Organize your components so they can be imported easily
+## Step 1: Organize your components so they can be imported easily
 Inside of the `src/lib` folder, create a folder for each component.
 Inside of each of those folders create an `index.js` file that exports the component, like this:

 ```